shinyhealthtools/medmodr/CONTRIBUTING.md

 ## Acknowledgments

-I am grateful to everyone who helps make MedModr a valuable resource for researchers worldwide.
+We are grateful to everyone who helps make MedModr a valuable resource for researchers worldwide.
 Your time, expertise, and contributions however large or small directly support researchers who lack access to commercial statistical tools.

-MedModr was created and is currently maintained by **[Mudasir Mohammed Ibrahim](https://mudasiribrahim.github.io/gh/)**.
-Community contributions are essential to its growth and sustainability, and every improvement you make helps advance open and accessible science globally.
+**Community contributions are essential to its growth and sustainability, and every improvement you make helps advance open and accessible science globally.**